biocomplexnet/biocomplexnet.github.io/README.md

 <img src="imgs/hhem_2.png" class="img-responsive" alt="">

 The hotel has multiple rooms however there are no single rooms available.
-The suggested room is a 2 bed-1 bath for two or more people.
+The suggested room is a 2 bed-1 bath for one, two or more people (up to 4).
 If you're traveling alone and interested in the possibility of sharing a room with another attendee, please inform us at the registration form.

 # Scientific Program & Workshops

 It is desirable for every participant to present their scientific work.
-This is an excellent opportunity to share your scientific expertise to connect with people interested in your topic.
+This is an excellent opportunity to share your scientific expertise and connect with people interested in your topic.
 If you're a member of the Bioinformatics & Complex Networks Lab, your presentation is mandatory.

-We will have two kinds of talks:
+We have two kinds of talks:

 - **Regular talk:** 10 minutes talk + 5 minutes questions
 - **Key talk (1 to 2 per day):** 25 minutes talk + 5 minutes questions

 A meaningful (*preliminary*) title should be given during registration to schedule talk sessions.
 As expected, we will provide a video projector (with VGA & HDMI ports) and a laser pointer for the presentations.

-Preliminary schedule of our scientific program. *Definitive information on the schedule will be given once the registration opens.*
+Preliminary schedule of our scientific program. *Definitive information on the schedule will be given soon.*

 <img src="imgs/schedule_v1.png" class="img-responsive" alt="">